heygrady/react-redux-notes/redux-sagas-todos.md

 ```

 ##### A callback hell
 You should read about [callback hell](http://callbackhell.com/) and also how [reactive programming is better](http://stackoverflow.com/questions/25098066/what-is-callback-hell-and-how-and-why-rx-solves-it).
-Check out a more [complete example](https://repl.it/CR47/8).
+Check out a more [complete example in the JavaScript REPL](https://repl.it/CR47/8).

 ```js
 // a callback hell